Advances of Proof Scores in CafeOBJ: Proof Scores for Transition Systems

 \subsection{Transition Specifications and Builtin Search Predicates \citep{futatsugi15}}

-A natural way to define a transition system $\mathit{TS}\,{=}$ $(\mathit{St},\mathit{Tr},\mathit{In})$ is to define transitions with rewrite rules ({\it\ref{sssec-rwrd}}).
-The CafeOBJ's builtin search predicates facilitate verifications of transition systems with the rewriting transitions\footnote{ The ideas underlying this subsection were first presented in \citep{futatsugi15}.
+A natural way to define a transition system $\mathit{TS}\,{=}$ $(\mathit{St},\mathit{Tr},\mathit{In})$ is to define transitions $\mathit{Tr}$ with rewrite rules ({\it\ref{sssec-rwrd}}) on $\mathit{St}$.
+The CafeOBJ's builtin search predicates facilitate verifications of the transition systems with the rewrite rules\footnote{ The ideas underlying this subsection were first presented in \citep{futatsugi15}.
 The content of this subsection is much more elaborated based on the unified theories described in Section {\bf\ref{sec-fth}}. }.